Rachel-Wallace1/EU-Law-Summary-Platform/terraform/README.md

 - Review and create the cluster.

+4. Create 1 PostgreSQL Instance

+5. Create 1 DocumentDB Instance

-4. Create Security Group
+6. Create Security Group
-To create a security group for your ECS instances and load balancer, follow these steps:

 - Navigate to the EC2 console in the AWS Management Console.
 In the left navigation pane, click on "Security Groups" under the "Network & Security" section.